 While being sailed from New Plymouth to Nelson in 1955, she hit a storm and ended up grounded on Farewell Spit.
 Salvaged, her keel was removed and she was converted to a launch.
 She worked out of Nelson scalloping and tuna long lining until 1998.

 She was given a major birthday and retired from commercial work by new owner Denis Knight in 1998.
 He removed her fish hold and deck gear, putting her back in the water 4 tonnes lighter.
 Denis sold her in 2001 since then she's lived in Tauranga, Tapeka Point and Coromandel.
-She's now moored in Opito Bay in the Kerikeri Inlet.
+We bought her in 2007 and she's now moored in Opito Bay in the Kerikeri Inlet.

 Back onboard seventy years on...

 Lloyd Rowsell (88) at the helm of Arethusa August 2007.
 He was last onboard as an 18 year old, 70 years ago.

 Chapter from "Little Ships of New Zealand" (5.2mb)